-Food & drinks: Kazuki’s, The Farmers Arms, Awkward Jeffery, Larder & L1, Cliffy’s Emporium, Wombat Hill Cafe, Boathouse, Liena’s Kitchen, Daylesford Chargrilled Chicken, Galley Diner, Daylesford Health & Organics, Himalaya Bakery & Cafe and Sweet Decadence at Locantro.
+Food & drinks: Sakana (formerly Kazuki’s), The Farmers Arms, Pancho, Larder & L1, Cliffy’s Emporium, Wombat Hill Cafe, Boathouse, Liena’s Kitchen, Daylesford Chargrilled Chicken, Galley Diner, Daylesford Health & Organics, Himalaya Bakery & Cafe and Sweet Decadence at Locantro.

 Best spas: Mineral Spa at Peppers or the Hepburn Bathhouse & Spa.

 Walks: take a stroll around the lake and up the steep hill to the Wombat Hill Botanic Gardens or book one of the Secret Forest Walks, a GPS tour of the surrounding forest.
-There is so much nature to see all around Daylesford from the magnificent decidious trees to the striking rosellas and black cockatoos.
+There is so much nature to see all around Daylesford from the magnificent deciduous trees to the beautiful rosellas and black cockatoos.

 Shopping: Manteau Noir, Bokeh, Harry & Me, Paradise Bookshop, Sister George Productions, Brick Lane Bazaar, Artedeco, DA Apothecary, French Brocante, Upstairs at Alpha, Creswick Natural Fibres and eCasa.